TechBeamers

 Each parameter in the properties file appears as a pair of strings, in key-value format, where each key is on one line followed by its value separated by some delimiter.
 You can refer to the sample properties file from the previous section.

-Below is an example program that demonstrates to read the data from the .properties file using Java.
+Below is an example program demonstrating how to read the data from the .properties file using Java.

 To execute the sample code in Java Eclipse, create a package named ‘seleniumObjectMap’ and add the class file ‘ReadFileData’ to this package.
 Also, create a folder named <Resources> and add a file named <datafile.properties> in this folder.
 Please see the attached snapshot below which provides a glimpse of the folder structure used for the sample project.

-Make sure that you add Selenium Java Webdriver jar files as referenced in the project build path.
-For details on how to create a Selenium test project refer to our -> post on “Six Steps to Make a Selenium Project“.
+You must not miss adding Selenium Java jar files as referenced in the project build path.
+For details on creating a Selenium test project refer to our -> post on “Six Steps to Make a Selenium Project“.

 package seleniumObjectMap;